samisajid/Geo-distributed-LRU-cache/README.md

 Once the server launched launche client.py.
 You will be prompted to enter a query, only two possible queries are possible: get or append.

-To get the value of a variable from server cache, type: "get:<variable name>".
+To get the value of a variable from server cache, type: "get:variable_name".
 USE THE QUOTES.

-To append new variables and their value to the server cache, type: "append:<variable name>:<variable value>.
+To append new variables and their value to the server cache, type: "append:variable_name:variable_value".
 Do not forget the quotes.

 You can also use the fuctions get_data(data) and append_data(variable,value) in the python script if you want to use the script with no interaction.